-RNA molecule is also composed of phosphoric acid, a pentose sugar and some cyclic bases containing nitrogen.
+RNA molecules are also composed of phosphoric acid, a pentose sugar and some cyclic bases containing nitrogen.
 RNA has β-D-ribose in it as the sugar moiety.
 The heterocyclic bases present in RNA are adenine (A), guanine (G), cytosine(C) and uracil (U).
 In RNA the fourth base is different from that of DNA.
 The RNA generally consists of a single strand which sometimes folds back.

 There are several different types of RNA and each has a specific function.

 - Ribosomal RNA – It is one of the components of ribosomes that are involved in protein synthesis.